 So, first off, what exactly is AAC?

 AAC stands for Augmentative and Alternative Communication.
-AAC is a different, but similar, way of expressing needs without vocalization.
+AAC is a way of expressing needs without vocalization.

 For more information for teachers using AAC in their classroom see: Setting Up Successful AAC Use.